We do a huge amount of work in the background. First of all, we take every tariff on the market, and assign it with a score based on the following:

 - Fixed rate.
 If the deal is fixed, it gets top marks.
 If not, it gets the lowest score.
 We're looking at how to factor in the length of fixes into this, and we'll update when we do.

 - Well-known supplier.
-For this, the big six get top marks and the smallest suppliers get the worst.
+For this, the big energy firms get top marks and the smallest suppliers get the worst.
 We grade all the medium-sized and well-established firms between these, based on customer numbers, brand recognition and length of time it has been supplying energy.

 - No early exit fees.
 The best score is for deals with no exit fees, while the tariff with highest exit fees gets the worst score – everything else is graded in a range between these.